The genocide of the Armenians

 Le baptême de l’Arménie.
 Estampe, XXe siècle.

-"Exchanging grandiose history for better geographical location": the history of this mountainous bastion located at a strategic crossroads between Europe and Asia, on trade and invasion routes, is indeed a succession of phases of independence and submission, of unification and fragmentation, of golden ages and dark pages.
+"Exchanging grandiose history for better geographical location": the history of this mountainous bastion located at a strategic crossroads between Europe and Asia, on trade and invasion routes, is indeed a succession of phases of independence and submission, unification and fragmentation, golden ages and dark pages.

-THE INACCESSIBLE EQUALITY OF RIGHTS
+THE UNATTAINABLE EQUALITY OF RIGHTS

 Recueil des différents costumes des principaux officiers et magistrats de la Porte et des peuples sujets de l’Empire ottoman.